 - Divide the original price by 100 and multiply it by 30.

-- Take this new number away from the original one.
+- Subtract this new amount from the original one.

-- The new number is your discounted value.
+- The new amount is your discounted price.

 - Laugh at how much money you're saving!